 2.1 Essential Ingredients

-- Flour: All-purpose flour provides structure to the cookies.
+- Flour: All-purpose flour gives the structure.

 2.2 Optional Ingredients